kaiachain/kaia-docs/docs/references/sdk/viem/viem.md

 touch read.ts
 ```

 After creating this file, set up your public client as done in the **set up section** above.
-In this section, you will learn how to read data from the blockchain (e.g., blockNumber, KLAY balance).
+In this section, you will learn how to read data from the blockchain (e.g., blockNumber, KAIA balance).

 To see this in action, paste the following code in your `read.ts`.